Execution environment

 # ...

-For production use, it's recommended to include frequently used dependencies in a custom Docker image instead.
+For production use, it's recommended to include frequently used dependencies in a custom Docker image.